 Tamang community celebrates Sonam Lhosar on the 1st new moon day of the 10th month of the Nepalese calendar.
 This mainly falls either on the month of January or February according to the Georgian calendar.

 House is cleaned and gifts are exchanged between their near and dear ones.
-People visit monasteries and houses are decorated with colorful cloths dedicated to Buddhism.
+People visit monasteries and houses are decorated with colorful clothes dedicated to Buddhism.

-And during the first day, they gather in nearby open areas to perform singing, dancing with local ethnic attire.
+And during the first day, they gather in nearby open areas to perform singing and dancing in local ethnic attire.

 III.
 Tamu Lhosar